jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

-      (A) that are supplied to the person by way of sale; and (B) that have always been situated in New Zealand or have had tax levied on them as described in subparagraph (ii); and (C) the supply of which is not a taxable supply; and (b) at the time of registration or at a later time, the person or a partnership of which the person is a member (the registered user) uses the goods for making taxable supplies.
+      (A) that are supplied to the person by way of sale; and (B) that have always been situated in New Zealand or have had tax levied on them as described in subparagraph (ii); and (C) the supply of which is not a taxable supply; and (b) at the time of registration or at a later time, the person or a partnership of which the person is a member (the registered user) uses the goods or services for making taxable supplies.
 (2) The registered person may make an adjustment under section 21, 21A if the registered user meets the requirements of subsection (3) for the supply, or 21FB, treating, as the first adjustment period, the period (the initial period) that—
   (a) starts on the date of the acquisition of the goods or services; and (b) ends on the first balance date that falls after the events referred to in subsection (1)﻿(b).